jeremeybingham/pyramco/README.md

 Notes for 0.9.7 release:

 - Attributes and Attribute Values arguments now accept lists and dicts, respectively, and no longer accept formatted strings.
 THIS IS A BREAKING CHANGE.
-Use version <= 0.9.69 for backward compatibility.
+Use version <= `0.9.69` for backward compatibility.
-- Strings passed to Attributes and Attribute Values arguments are now sanitized of literal "#" characters, which are detected and base64 encoded properly for CRM.
+- Strings passed to Attributes and Attribute Values arguments are now sanitized of literal `#` characters, which are detected and base64 encoded properly for CRM.
 (You may still override the default string delimiter in the usual manner)
-- API key will be detected as an environment variable OR in a config file, OR can be passed as an argument 'ramco_api_key'.
+- API key will be detected as an environment variable OR in a config file, OR can be passed as an argument `ramco_api_key`
 - Added a new error message/code for missing API key.